Tuition Refund (Policy SA-6)

 Procedure:

-After the electronic Change of Registration form has been processed by the Registrar’s Office, the refund schedule below will be applied for tuition refunds only.
+After the electronic Change of Registration form is processed by the Registrar’s Office, the refund

 Full Semester (15-week session fall and spring, 12-week session summer) On-campus and Online Courses: